 In 1952, Caltech professor Arie Haagen-Smit "opened up his lab window in a basement office... and brought in air, went throughout the scientific process, distilled it into acids and said, 'Aha.
 Now I know what's going on and you're not going to like what's going on people.'"

 It was cars, in all their mass-produced, big-bodied glory.
 The very cars that were defining L.A. and its do-anything lifestyle were spewing noxious fumes and making a mess of the city's iconic air.

 Haagen-Smit was ridiculed and vilified.
 But eventually he was vindicated, as officials and the general public slowly began to accept the car-smog connection, and even more slowly realized something needed to be done.
 Haagen-Smit's name now graces the emissions laboratory at the California Air Resources Board building in El Monte.

-In 2016, there were 132 days that exceeded the federal ozone standard in the L.A. area, according to data from the South Coast Air Quality Management District, which controls air pollution for urban portions of L.A., Riverside and San Bernardino counties and all of Orange County.
-That figure is up from 113 days in 2015.
+In 2017, there were 145 days that exceeded the federal ozone standard in the L.A. area, according to data from the South Coast Air Quality Management District, which controls air pollution for urban portions of L.A., Riverside and San Bernardino counties and all of Orange County.
+That figure is up from 132 days in 2016 and 113 days in 2015.

 In 1978, the L.A. area exceeded the federal ozone standard 234 days, or roughly two out of every three days in the year.

 So we've come a long way, but there's still a lot of work to do.
 By 2031, the goal is virtually zero days of smog.

 "In some ways, I wish we could have a 1943 every year just to remind us," Jacobs said.
 "When you can see it and smell it and watch your dog struggle or watch your lawn turn brown ... that was a call to action, and people's indifference does tend to follow a bell curve where it shoots up in a crisis and then dips, dips, dips.